hesyifei/ScreenshotBuilder/README.md

 Generate screenshots for App Store & Google Play Store.

 positional arguments:
-  inputFile             input image (screenshot) path outputFile            path to output the generated image width                 output image width height                output image height deviceName            the device border on the output image
+  inputFile             path of the input image (screenshot) outputFile            path for outputting the generated image width                 output image width height                output image height deviceName            the device frame used in the output image

 optional arguments:
   -h, --help            show this help message and exit -do {port,land}, --deviceOrientation {port,land}
-                        the device orientation on the output image -t TEXT, --text TEXT  text displayed on the output image -c TEXTCOLOR, --textColor TEXTCOLOR
+                        the device's orientation on the output image -t TEXT, --text TEXT  text displayed on the top of the output image -c TEXTCOLOR, --textColor TEXTCOLOR
                         color of the text displayed on the output image -s FONTSIZE, --fontSize FONTSIZE